Skip to main content

 • “Beautiful graphics, good mini stories within some of the missions, and I love the historical facts it gives you about the cultures, units, buildings... it's just wonderful.”

-• “Great game, great story, great campaign, and the graphics are insane.”
+• “Great game, great story, great campaign, and the graphics are insane, (if you own a computer that can push it).”

 • “The campaign is far too easy and the story is linear.”

-The music in the game has received mixed reviews, with many players expressing disappointment compared to the iconic soundtracks of previous titles like Rome: Total War.
-While some appreciate the atmospheric qualities and find it fitting for the game's setting, a significant number of players criticize it as generic, repetitive, and lacking the emotional impact of earlier compositions, particularly those by Jeff van Dyck.
+The music in the game has received mixed reviews, with many players expressing disappointment compared to the iconic soundtrack of the original *Rome: Total War*, composed by Jeff van Dyck.
+While some appreciate the atmospheric qualities and find the music fitting for the game's setting, a significant number of players describe it as generic, repetitive, and lacking the emotional impact of its predecessor.
 Mods that restore the original soundtrack are frequently recommended as a solution to enhance the musical experience.

 • “The cinematic camera adds to the epic scale, and the soundtrack perfectly complements the game's tone.”